lianetvazquez93/n-cc/README.md

 # 3. Replace the markup with an image:

 Please change the markup on the [replace-image](http://localhost:3000/replace-image) page to an image by just using CSS.
 We would appreciate if you could demonstrate us multiple ways of how one can achieve this.

-    - One way of achieving this is by adding the image to the static directory and setting the background-image property of the anchor tag.
-All files from the static folder will be automatically served by nuxt and can be referenced relative to the root (/).

-    - Another way of doing this is to place the image inside the assets directory, and webpack will take care of serving all files from this directory.
-Because .png is not JavaScript file, nuxt will use webpack's `file-loader` and `url-loader` to handle it.

 # 4. Introducing state to our Application: